lihini223/C-Sharp-Programming/Practicals/Practical-sheet-4.md

 employee name. employee designation and pass values to added class and set values.
 From getters return relevant values and print the following message from main method.<br/>
 “Hello – ```Employee name``` – Your Employee ID is – ```EMPID```—and You are a – ```EmpDesignation``` --.

+### Q-02
+Create a Console application program which contain an encapsulation class for four basic arithmetic operations.
+Inside the encapsulation class you should have two private variables and getters and setters for basic arithmetic operations.
+Then return answers for summation, subtraction, multiplication and division and print them on main method.